rosedu/techblog/posts/2013/06/20/shell-tips-and-tricks-for-file-editing.md

 ---
-layout: post
 date: 2013-06-20
 title: Shell tips and tricks for log files
-tags: [CLI, bash, shell, files, text, truncate, tee, tail, follow]
 author: Alexandru Juncu
+tags: CLI, bash, shell, files, text, truncate, tee, tail, follow
 ---

 Here are are some small things you might find useful when you need to